xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ### `<TextInput>`

-A <TextInput> is a text field that allows users to assign values to variables.
-Unlike the `<Dropdown>` this means that the user can enter invalid values and we need to deal with that.
+A <TextInput> is a text field that allows users to type in a value for a variable.
+Unlike the `<Dropdown>`, this means that the user can enter invalid values and we need to deal with that.

 > **Invalid vs Incompatible**
 >
-> Invalid isn't the same as Incompatible.
+> Invalid is not the same as Incompatible.
 >
 > - **Incompatible** means that you can get the value if you remove some other value(s)
 > - **Invalid** means that you can never assign that value to the variable.
-For example, if you try to assign the value "red" to a number variable.
+For example, if you try to assign the value "red" to a numeric variable.

 In the `<TextInput>` component we want to: